 - Those with less severe learning disabilities and limited access to services are more likely to be exposed to common 'social determinants' of health such as poverty, poor housing conditions, unemployment, social disconnectedness and overt discrimination - People with learning disabilities are 2.5 times more likely to have health problems than the rest of the population.
-Co-existing conditions may include mental illness, epilepsy, challenging behaviours, and sensory disabilities.4
+Co-existing conditions may include mental illness, epilepsy, challenging behaviours, and sensory disabilities. - The leading cause of death recorded is respiratory disease followed by cardiovascular disease related to congenital heart disease. - Four times as many people with learning disabilities die of preventable causes as people in the general population

-4 Health Needs Assessment of Learning Disability in Harrow, Dr Anandhi Nagaraj (NHS Harrow), July 2009
+&lt;sup>4 Health Needs Assessment of Learning Disability in Harrow, Dr Anandhi Nagaraj (NHS Harrow), July 2009